i000o/ai-question-generator/README.md

 4.

 What about a "You've completed the sequence of questions we have available!
 Hopefully now you can get into the nitty-gritty with your AI assist with more confidence about how to interact with it to yield the best results."

+To do:
+Use `transform` on fieldset instead of increased `font-size` Change `h1` to `legend` without disrupting the structure of the styles

+Development:
+To have one Q appear at a time onscreen.

+Lessons:
+`forEach()` JS method -
+Convention: Many developers shorten “element” to el or “item” to it.
+`change` events in JS.

 # ai-question-generator